Deploy a Matrix Server

 A few notes on what these settings do:

-server_name vs public_baseurlserver_name is your identity domain.
+server_name vs public_baseurl. server_name is your identity domain.
 It appears in Matrix IDs like @user:yourdomain.org. public_baseurl is where the server is actually reachable.
 These are intentionally different: your identity is yourdomain.org, but the server lives at matrix.yourdomain.org.
-The serve_server_wellknown setting tells Synapse to advertise the correct server location so federation and clients can find it.
+The serve_server_wellknown setting tells Synapse to serve a .well-known/matrix/server response that advertises matrix.yourdomain.org:443 as the actual server location.
+Important: For federation to work, other servers must be able to reach this .well-known endpoint at https://yourdomain.org/.well-known/matrix/server (the bare domain).
+This requires your Cloudflare tunnel to also route the bare domain to Synapse (covered in Part 5).

 Save the file and exit (Ctrl+X, then Y, then Enter in nano).